-- Slower highway speeds will reduce access to jobs, shopping, and recreation. - Increasing delays between I-5 and freight centers will adversely affect freight distribution and access to ports/terminals, thereby shrinking market areas served by the Vancouver-Portland region.
+- Slower highway speeds will reduce access to jobs, shopping, and recreational uses. - Regional truck freight is projected to increase by about 230 percent in the next 30 years, however, increasing delays between I-5 and freight centers will adversely affect freight distribution and access to ports and terminals, thereby shrinking market areas served by the Vancouver-Portland region.

-The current Metro Regional Transportation Plan and the Regional Transportation Council Metropolitan Transportation Plan recognize the need for additional capacity to improve the flow of people and freight in the I-5 bridge influence area.
-Both plans include the I-5 Transportation and Trade Partnership Strategic Plan recommendations to increase mobility and accessibility in the I-5 crossing area.
+The current Regional Transportation Council Metropolitan Transportation Plan and the Metro Regional Transportation Plan recognize the need for additional capacity to improve the flow of people and freight in the I-5 BIA.
+Both plans include the I-5 Transportation and Trade Partnership Strategic Plan recommendations to increase mobility and accessibility in the I-5 BIA.